farhi/matlab-stargo/README.md

 If you are in a hurry, you may align on Polaris only.
 This is not as good, but will do if you use short exposures (e.g. 30 s max).
 On longer exposures, stars would be seen as circling slowly.

 Once the mount is aligned on the Pole, you can synchronise the StarGo encoders on that position by selecting the 'StarGo/Home/Set HOME position' menu item.
+Then, as the mount knows the Pole location (HOME), the site GPS and the time, it can be requested to point any object.
+However, without a reference few star alignments, the accuracy may not be perfect.

 Star alignment
 --------------